diademiemi/Panoply/README.md

 SMALL_FONT = "../fonts/Small-5x7.bdf"
 LARGE_FONT = "../fonts/PixeloidMono.bdf"

+# Time when to dim the display
+# BE SURE TO ZERO-FILL THE TIMES (06:00, NOT 6:00)
+DIM_START_TIME = "22:00"
+# Time when to stop dimming the display
+DIM_STOP_TIME = "07:00"
+# How much the display should be dimmer as a multiplier of the usual brightness
+DIM_MODIFIER = 0.15

 # This defines placeholders which are retrieved from shell commands
 # These are refreshed according to LOCAL_REFRESH_INTERVAL
 # '<new placeholder name>' : '<shell command>'